maneshthankappan/Multi-Channel-Man-in-the-Middle-Attacks-Against-Protected-Wi-Fi-Networks-By-Base-Variant-/README.md

  In my case, I use TL-WN722N.
 So I update as above.
 Appropriate tags can be found in "probe_requests.h" header file in "modwifi-tools-modernization" folder.

  ## Notes
  This attack is initially intended to expoit vulnerabilities with TKIP in WPA.
-I do not perfrom any such exploitations.
-Instead, I acquired MC-MitM position against WPA2/3 networks and successfully captured the encrypted the wireless frames between the victim and the AP by snooping on channels.
+We do not perfrom any such exploitations.
+Instead, We acquired MC-MitM position against WPA2/3 networks and successfully captured the encrypted the wireless frames between the victim and the AP by snooping on channels.
  ## Some screen shots
  Under development